Matthew Flinders Professor

 College of Medicine and Public Health

 Nick Spencer completed his BSc(Hons) in 1995 and then his PhD in Neurophysiology in 1998 at the Department of Physiology, Monash University, Australia.
-In 1998, Nick then moved to The University of Nevada School of Medicine, where he spent 10 years.
-In 2002, Nick obtained a 5 year grant with the NIH, to study intrinsic neural reflex circuitry in the gastrointestinal tract.
+In 1998, Nick then moved to The University of Nevada School of Medicine.
+In 2002, Nick obtained a 5 year NIH grant to study intrinsic neural circuitry in the gastrointestinal tract.
+In 2006, he was offered a tenure-track permanent position at The University of Nevada, but decided to accept a permanent position at Flinders University.

 In 2014, Nick was the Treasurer of the Australasian Neurogastroenterology and Motility Society (ANGMA)and in 2016, was elected President of ANGMA.